 Foreign investors who wish to establish an entity in Vietnam for conducting their investment in the country must have an investment project.
 An investment project is a collection of proposals declaring how the firm plans to spend its medium and long-term capital to carry out its investment activities in a specified area and for a specified duration of time.
 Documents must also be supplied, attesting to the legal status of the investor, report on the financial capacity, and proposal for investment preferential treatment.
 An Investment Registration Certificate ("IRC") will be issued within 15 days from the receipt of a complete dossier of documents for a common investment project.
 Upon the issuance of the IRC, the investor must apply for the Business Registration Certificate ("BRC") to complete the incorporation process and put the investment project into implementation.
 These processes may take longer if the authorities require extra documentation.
 In some cases, an IRC may not be granted, as it is at the discretion of the authorities.

 Following establishment, a number of other formalities must be carried out, including:

-- Announcing the establishment information on the National Business Registration Portal - Carving and registering the Company seal(s) with the licensing authority - · Opening bank accounts - Registering labour recruitment plan with the labour office - Registering to join the social insurance with social insurance department - Submitting the proposed accounting system to the competent tax authorities
+- Announcing the establishment information on the National Business Registration Portal - Carving and notifying the Company seal(s) with the licensing authority - Opening bank accounts - Registering salary scale with the labour office Registering to join the social insurance with social insurance department - Registering and paying Business License Tax to the competent tax authorities - Submitting the proposed accounting system to the competent tax authorities e.g. a minimum capital requirement of VND3,000 billion (equivalent to USD129 million) is required for a commercial bank.